 - Exceeding the posted time limit in regulated areas.

 - Careless or imprudent operation of a motor vehicle on College property.

 - Parking an unregistered vehicle on College property.

 Failure to observe trafﬁc regulations will result in the imposition of penalties as follows:

 - Parking offenses will be assessed a $25 ﬁne.
-A fourth offense in an academic year may result in the loss of parking privileges on campus.
+A third offense in an academic year may result in the loss of parking privileges on campus.

 - Handicapped, no parking, service vehicle, visitor parking and shipping and receiving areas are tow zones.
 In addition to the towing charge, a $25 ﬁne will be imposed.
 A second towing offense will result in a towing charge, a $25 ﬁne and loss of all parking privileges on the campus.

-- All ﬁnes must be paid at the Cashier’s Office in the Holland Union Building or dropped in the 24 hour payment box outside the Cashier’s Office within 24 hours from the time the citation was issued.
+- All ﬁnes must be paid at the Cashier’s Office in the Holland Union Building within 7 days from the time the citation was issued.